Which governmental agency outlines the regulations regarding lead-based paint disclosure?

 Study for the South Dakota Property Management Test.
 Study with quizzes and multiple choice questions, each question includes explanations.
 Ace your exam!

-Understanding the distinct roles of these agencies clarifies why HUD is the key agency responsible for lead-based paint disclosure regulations in the context of residential real estate.
+Understanding this context clarifies why the Department of Housing and Urban Development is the primary agency responsible for regulations regarding lead-based paint disclosure in the realm of real estate transactions.

 Subscribe